Looking to buy?

 If you have been successful in the auction, you will receive an email confirmation from us, and additionally a notification through your dashboard.

-Step 6 - Payment
+Step 6 - Payment of funds for Purchase

 Late payment on lots in breach of the contract of sale will incur fees, or result in the seller reserving the right to cancel the sale.
-Please see our terms and conditions for full details.

 Step 7 - Fees, Commission, Storage and insurance, and Movement.

-We are happy to assist with your cask management - you can read more about your options here.
+We are happy to assist with your cask management - you can read more about your options here

 Step 8 - Transfer of ownership